ghinanto/virgo-bologna.github.io/README.md

 ## Code of Conduct

 Our collaboration is committed to maintaining an inclusive and equitable working environment for all members.
 Our commitments towards equity, diversity, and inclusions are listed in our [Code of Conduct](codeofconduct.md).
+The collaboration ombudspersons in the [leadership team](leadership.md) can be contacted with concerns.

 ## Contact

-For information on joining or contributing, please contact [Wouter Deconinck](mailto:wouter.deconinck@umanitoba.ca).
+For information on joining the EIC Canada collobration or contributing as an associate member, please contact [Wouter Deconinck](mailto:wouter.deconinck@umanitoba.ca).